Winter Olympic Games 1972. First Asian games

 Information provided by the Russian Olympic Committee.

-XI Winter Olympic Games were held in Sapporo (Japan) from 3 to 13 February 1972.
+XI Winter Olympic Games were held in Sapporo (Japan) from February 3 to 13, 1972.

 Games emblem

-- the rising sun, a symbol of Japan;
+- the rising sun, symbol of Japan;

 - a snowflake, which is a symbol of winter;

-- Olympic rings with the inscription "Sapporo '72".
+- olympic rings with the inscription "Sapporo '72".

-Official poster of the Games
+Official Games Poster

 Irina Rodnina and Alexey Ulanov won gold in the Soviet duel - they were opposed by Lyudmila Smirnova and Andrey Suraikin

 “How to run thirty?
-Yes...with him"
+Yes... with him"

-Sapporo 1972 medal standings
+Medal standings Sapporo 1972

 1. USSR 8+5+3=16